Chinchilla Care

 Bedding

-Kiln-dried pine or Aspen is recommended.
-NEVER use Cedar Shavings, they are toxic to chinchillas.
+We offer safe fleece bedding alternatives for less mess at mycritterstore.com.
+Or use Kiln-dried pine or Aspen shavings.
+NEVER use Cedar Shavings, they are TOXIC to chinchillas.

 Temperature

-Chinchillas should never be kept in an environment that gets hotter than 75 degrees F. In an emergency situation, such as a power outage, you can place frozen water bottles and tile chillers in the cage to help keep them cool.
+Chinchillas should never be kept in an environment that gets hotter than 75 degrees F. In an emergency, such as a power outage, you can place frozen water bottles and tile chillers in the cage to help keep them cool.
 If your chinchilla’s ears appear pink and blood vessels are bright red, you need to get them to a cooler environment immediately.
-An air conditioned car can be a quick safe haven if you lose power.
-NOTE: Chinchillas should never be placed in water.
+If they are laying down and stretching, they need moved to a cooler environment immediately.
+An air-conditioned car can be a quick safe haven if you lose power.
+NOTE: Chinchillas should never be placed in water and NEVER place your chinchilla in a refrigerator or freezer.

 Humidity